tousiftr/stake_analytics/README.md

 2. **Secondary market pricing**: Instead of only the most recent trade, use a volume-weighted average price (VWAP) across recent trades for a more stable and defensible valuation.

-3. **Incremental materialization**: At scale, the mart should be built incrementally rather than full-refresh, especially as the investments and trades tables grow.
+3. **Incremental materialisation **: At scale, the mart should be built incrementally rather than full-refresh, especially as the investments and trades tables grow.

 4. **Data quality monitoring**: Add a framework like dbt-expectations or Elementary for anomaly detection on incoming raw data, catching issues before they reach the mart.

-5. **Lightdash integration**: Since the team uses Lightdash, I'd connect the DuckDB warehouse (or MotherDuck for cloud access) directly and define metrics in the .yml files so Lightdash picks them up natively.
+5. **Separate marts for different audiences**: Rather than pushing calculation logic into Tableau, I would create dedicated marts:
+   - `mrt_user_portfolio_summary` — the current user-level detail mart (already built).
+   - `mrt_platform_summary` — a single-row aggregated mart with platform-wide KPIs (total invested, total portfolio value, avg yield, total distributions, total users).
+This removes the need for Tableau to compute SUMs and AVGs at query time.
+   - `mrt_user_segments` — a mart with pre-calculated investor tiers, yield performance buckets, gain/loss status, and KYC risk flags.
+This keeps segmentation logic in dbt where it's version-controlled, tested, and consistent across all BI tools, instead of scattered across Tableau calculated fields that are harder to audit.